backstage/backstage/plugins/azure-devops/README.md

 #### Multiple Organizations

-If you you have multiple organizations you'll need to also add this annotation:
+If you have multiple organizations you'll need to also add this annotation:

 ```yaml
 dev.azure.com/host-org: <host>/<organization>